luluonino/learn-design-patterns/README.md

 3. Favor composition over inheritance.
 4. Strive for loosely coupled designs between objects that interact.
 5. Classes should be open for extension, but closed for modification.
-6. Depen upon abstractions.
+6. Depend upon abstractions.
 Do not depend upon concrete classes.